 As a result, the Court could not conclude fairly that Rice failed to discover that the defendants’ intentional acts caused her harm.
 The Court ruled that, “Whether Ms. Rice exercised reasonable diligence, prior to the release of the Grand Jury Report, is a factual question over which reasonable minds might differ.”

 The Court also held that Rice’s fraudulent concealment claim – a suit she filed separately from the claim against Bodziak – may toll the statute of limitations.
 Rice sued the Diocese, Bishop Adamec, and Monsignor Michael Servinsky a few months after suing Bodziak, alleging that they committed fraud, constructive fraud, and civil conspiracy to protect Bodziak and their reputations.
 The Court found that the statute did not begin to run until January 2016 at the earliest, which is when the Grand Jury Report was released.

 Victims Should Contact Ostroff Law, Even if the Abuse Was Decades Ago

-Contact our firm to learn about your options if you were a victim of abuse by a clergy member.
+Contact our firm to learn about your options if you were a victim of abuse by a clergy member or a loved one experienced elder abuse.
 No matter your age when you suffered the abuse, you may still be able to seek justice.
 There is no fee for us to discuss this with you or for us to investigate the issue of whether you still have the right to pursue a sexual abuse claim against the diocese.
 Call today (800) 688-6489 for a free and confidential consultation with our experienced sexual abuse lawyers.